hpwit/SID6581/README.md

 begin(int clock_pin,int data_pin, int latch);

-//if you do not have an external circuit the esp32 can create the 1Mhz signal uisng i2s using this begin(int clock_pin,int data_pin, int latch,int sid_clock_pin);
+// if you do not have an external circuit the esp32 can create the 1Mhz signal uisng i2s using this begin(int clock_pin,int data_pin, int latch,int sid_clock_pin);

-here the sid_clock_pin will need to be plugged to the 02 pin or clock pin of the SID 6581 NB: this pin number has to be >=16
+// the sid_clock_pin will need to be plugged to the 02 pin or clock pin of the SID 6581
+// !!!
+NB: this pin number has to be >=16

 ```
 # Playing SID tunes